-This DSP demonstrates grading that minimizes environmental impacts and disruption to existing topography.
+This DSP application proposes grading that minimizes environmental impacts and disruption to existing topography.

-(8) Service Areas.

-(A) Service areas should be accessible, but unobtrusive.
+- (8) Service Areas. - (A) Service areas should be accessible, but unobtrusive.

-This DSP does not permit service areas, due to the residential use.
+This DSP application does not propose providing service areas, due to the residential use.

-(9) Public Spaces.

-(A) A public space system should be provided to enhance a large-scale commercial, mixed use, or multifamily development.
+- (9) Public Spaces. - (A) A public space system should be provided to enhance a large-scale commercial, mixed use, or multifamily development.

 On-site recreational facilities have been provided, within the northern portion of the site.
 However, at this time, they are still conceptual and not finalized.
-Therefore, the Planning Board has provided conditions herein, requiring the applicant to revise the recreational facilities calculation, the recreational facilities exhibit, the site plan, the landscape plan, and site details, consistent with the conceptual recreational facilities exhibit submitted on October 10, 2023 and the Open Space Exhibit previously approved with PPS 4-20015, to be reviewed and approved by the Urban Design Section.
-In addition, the applicant shall revise the recreational facility trigger to the following: "The private recreation facilities on-site shall be constructed and available for use, prior to issuance of the final use and occupancy permit for units constructed on Lots 1 through 10 and 15 through 22, inclusive on Block B."
+Therefore, staff have provided conditions herein, requiring the applicant to revise the recreational facilities calculation, the recreational facilities exhibit, the site plan, the landscape plan, and site details, consistent with the proposed conceptual recreational facilities exhibit submitted on October 10, 2023 and the Open Space Exhibit previously approved with PPS 4-20015, to be reviewed and approved by the Urban Design Section.
+In addition, the applicant shall revise the proposed recreational facility trigger to the following: "The private recreation facilities on-site shall be constructed and available for use, prior to issuance of the final use and occupancy permit for units constructed on Lots 1 through 10 and 15 through 22, inclusive on Block B."